 English Curriculum Overview

 At Cotmanhay Infant and Nursery School we develop children’s abilities to listen, speak, read and write for a wide range of purposes.
 Children learn to use language to communicate ideas, views and feelings.
 This enables children to express themselves creatively and imaginatively both verbally and through the written word.
-We aim to share with children the joy of reading and to help them to become enthusiastic and critical readers of stories, poetry and drama, as well as non-fiction and media texts.
+We aim to share with children the joy of reading and to help them to become life-long enthusiastic readers able to access and enjoy stories, poetry and drama, as well as non-fiction and media texts.

 Children are given daily opportunities to develop their reading skills.
 We have a variety of colour book banded books which are stored on our main corridor, clearly labelled and accessible to all children.
-These books include stories, rhymes, non-fiction, picture books and chapter books.
-Reading books are carefully matched to every child's ability.
+These books include stories, rhymes, play scripts, non-fiction, picture books and chapter books.
+Reading books are carefully matched to every child's ability with a strong focus on the use of phonics.
 We use a range of reading schemes alongside a rich selection of 'real' books to broaden the children's reading experience.

-Children learn to read using the Letters and Sounds synthetic phonics program, read, write, ink and superphonics.
-This is carried out daily in all our foundation Stages and KS1.
-Once children master accurate decoding , a greater emphasis is placed on comprehension.
+Children learn to read using the Letters and Sounds synthetic phonics program and Superphonics.
+This is carried out daily from the Foundation Stage to the end of KS1.
+Once children master accurate decoding, a greater emphasis is placed on comprehension.
 Through reading independently, guided, shared and paired reading children learn to read with confidence, fluency and understanding.